 These new configurable maximums limits apply in HA events.
 More specifically, the limits impose themselves in a post-failover scenario.
 For example, let's pretend you had a two-node HA cluster.
 The maximum number of VMs allowed on each ESX hosts would be just 160 VMs, not 320.
 You would still need enough "headroom" to tolerate the loss of one of the ESX hosts without exceeding the 320 VMs per host maximum.

 Of course, the likelihood of anyone remotely coming near to these theoretical limits is small, unless you have a bank balance the size of small Middle Eastern oil state.
-The amount of physical RAM needed to get 320 VMs on a single
+The amount of physical RAM needed to get 320 VMs

 High Availability health status